 Co-Host (Investigate the History)

-Rev was raised on comic books.
+Rev was raised on comic books and video games.
 You’re probably thinking what an awful thing to feed a child and you’re right, just look how he turned out.
-He started playing video games at the age of 6, and playing Earth Dawn at 16.
-That’s the same age he got into acting, I might add, which he then went to college for – twice!
-Not only does he have an undergrad degree in theatre from Indiana State, but he also has a Master’s degree in acting from the University of Georgia.
-He continues to read comics, plays tabletop RPGs, plays video games, he even got into cosplay a few years ago.
-You may recognize Rev’s (or Brandon, if you wanna use his muggle name) voice from some of his work with EarPlay, where he is a voice over artist and casting director working on projects for such intellectual properties as Jurassic World, Mr. Robot, Pugmire, and many others (all available on Alexa… if you’re into that kind of thing).
+He started playing video games at the age of 6, reading comics at 10, and playing his first RPG (Earth Dawn) at 16.
+He holds a Master’s degree in acting from the University of Georgia, and is a jack of all trades when it comes to the performing arts.
+You may recognize Rev’s (or Brandon, if you wanna use his muggle name) voice from some of his work with EarPlay, where he is a voice over artist and casting director working on projects for such intellectual properties as Jurassic World, Mr. Robot, and Pugmire (all available on Alexa, if you’re into that kind of thing).

-Rev has been a freelance actor and voice over artist for almost 18 years, and a nerd his whole life.
-In late 2016 he decided he wanted to combine his love of gaming and his love of performance, and that’s how we find ourselves here – the slow burn dedication of a man with the right mix of ambition and insomnia.
-When not working on the podcast or doing other voice-related projects, Rev works with Crossroads Repertory Theatre where he is the Associate Artistic Director and Journey Indiana on WFIU where he cohosts the bi-monthly show; but mostly he hangs out with me, his dog Harvey, who for some unknown reason he decided to teach to type.
-I think he just really hated writing bios… but, he keeps me in cuddles and greenies, so it’s a fair trade off.
+In late 2016 he decided he wanted to combine his love of gaming and his love of performance, and that’s how we find ourselves here today – the slow burn dedication of a man with the right mix of ambition and insomnia.
+When not working on the podcast or doing other voice-related projects, Rev can be found on PBS where he co-hosts the bi-monthly show Journey Indiana; but mostly he hangs out with me, his dog Harvey, who for some reason he decided to teach to type.
+I think it’s just that he really hated writing bios… but, he keeps me in cuddles and greenies, so it’s a fair trade off.

 Carolyn has been in love with theatre, acting, and literature since she first played a tooth in a 3-grade school play.
-It was the role of a lifetime.
 Once she discovered like-minded nerds as an undergrad, this introverted Hufflepuff never left the libraries, stages, and lecture halls of academia.
-Carolyn directs plays, and teaches classes in acting, directing, Theatre history, and dramatic literature.
-Carolyn is thrilled to be able to partner with one of her very best friends and stage-partners, Rev (btw, Rev, TJ, Tass, and Carolyn all met when they were 19, so the nerdery is deeply rooted), to examine all the literature, folklore, history, and mythology that makes up the world of The Critshow.
+Carolyn directs plays, and teaches classes in acting, directing, and dramatic literature at Jacksonville State University.
+Carolyn is thrilled to be able to partner with one of her very best friends and stage-partners, Rev to examine all the literature, folklore, history, and mythology in the world of The Critshow.
 When she isn’t working or doing research, she is probably watching Bob’s Burgers, looking up recipes she’ll never make, or wasting hours watching cat videos online, all the fast-paced excitement you’d image.
-As a Professor of Theatre, professional actor and dramaturg, and an author, her primary focus is in exploring new ways to improve and expand the creative classroom, and she is currently writing a book with a colleague from Michigan State University about Introverted Actors, coming out in spring 2020!!
-Yes…actors can be introverts.
-There are a lot of us, and Carolyn might just be the Introvertedest.
+As a professor, professional actor and dramaturg, and an author, her primary focus is in exploring new ways to improve and expand the creative classroom, and her new book about Introverted Actors is now available to preorder!
+Yes…actors can be introverts, and Carolyn might be the Introvertedest.
 Ask Rev. If a party starts after 8pm, he knows not to invite her.
 She ain’t getting out of those pajama pants and leaving her kittykat for anything!
 Introverted Nerds Unite!!

 Raised on books, musicals, and spooky films, Rachel grew up in the presence of many fantastical, magical worlds.
-Since living in those worlds was impossible, she opted for the next best thing: going into the theatre.
+Unfortunately, since living in those worlds was impossible, she opted for the next best thing: going into theatre.
 She had to give up acting a number of years ago, but her love for bringing characters to life transformed into something else: Cosplay.
 In fact, that’s how she came to be a part of our team!
-She’s been a part of the Florida cosplay community since 2014, and you can catch sight of her haunting cons in the state of Florida.
+She’s been a part of the Florida cosplay community since 2014, and you can catch sight of her haunting cons in the state of Florida (and sometimes Georgia).
 Though, good luck finding her, she’s a bit of a chameleon.
-Rachel holds a Bachelor’s in Professional Communication with a minor in Psychology from Florida State University and has been a one-woman social media graphic factory since 2015.
+Rachel holds a Bachelor’s degree in Professional Communication with a minor in Psychology from Florida State University and has been a one-woman graphic factory since 2015.
 When she’s not screaming at Photoshop and stock image sites or cheating at Mario Kart, you might find her traipsing around Disney World or Universal Studios, where she works full-time in the Wizarding World of Harry Potter.
 You can also find Rachel on her Twitch channel, where she streams some of her favorite games several times a week, and as @out_racheous on both Twitter and Instagram.